Adisumarmo Airport Rail Link: History

-From 2 November 2024, Adisumarmo ARS had route extention from Madiun to Adisoemarmo International Airport for increasing load factor beside route to Klaten still operated.
+From 2 November 2024, Adisumarmo ARS had route extension from Madiun to Adisoemarmo International Airport for increasing load factor beside route to Klaten still operated.

 From 10 December 2024, Adisumarmo ARS closed route from Klaten because low load factor (15% per day).
 Impact from that, Adisumarmo ARS from Madiun has addition of schedule to 5 round-trip per day.

-From 17 August 2025, Adisumarmo ARS had route extention for 2 round-trip per day from Caruban to Adisoemarmo International Airport on the idea from Madiun Regent, Hari Wuryanto.
+From 17 August 2025, Adisumarmo ARS had route extension for 2 round-trip per day from Caruban to Adisoemarmo International Airport on the idea from Madiun Regent, Hari Wuryanto.
 Adisumarmo ARS also provide new stop station in Palur.